Seeed-Studio/OSHW-RPi-Series/README.md

 > [!WARNING]
 > This command triggers a kernel crash and should cause the watchdog to reboot the system.

-5. Monitor the system to confirm that it reboots after the specified timeout period.
-These steps will help you test and ensure the functionality of the watchdog timer on your system.
+5. Monitor the system to confirm that it reboots after the specified timeout period.These steps will help you test and ensure the functionality of the watchdog timer on your system.
 ---

 ## Optional Interfaces and Modules